-I found myself this morning reflecting on an experience that occurred last year during a Charis retreat.
-It was a Friday night last March, and I stepped outside the chapel into the cool air during a period of sacred silence.
+I found myself this morning reflecting on an experience that occurred a few years ago during a Charis retreat.
+It was a Friday night in March, and I stepped outside the chapel into the cool air during a period of sacred silence.
 As the doors of the chapel closed behind me, I caught a glimpse again of the 30 young adults who were in total silence and prayer.

 The silence came with me as I took a few deep breaths outside.
 As I did, I noticed the world alive around me.
 Across our church’s parking lot, a young woman along with her family and friends celebrated her Quinceañera in our main building.
 The pounding of the music and the laughter of the people inside drifted outside as the doors opened and closed.
 I breathed in the joy of the moment.